Confidence and discoveries with e-values: Controlling the number of false discoveries

+In agreement with Section~\ref{sec:confidence_measures}, $\bar D^R(j)$ gives a confidence bound on the number of true discoveries: the rejection set $R$ contains more than $j$ true discoveries unless the outcome $\omega$ is $\bar D^R(j)$-strange.
+Therefore, we can count on there being more than $j$ true discoveries in $R$ for a large observed $\bar D^R(j)$.

-Our definitions so far are essentially translations of Goeman and Solari's (\citeyear[Section~2]{Goeman/Solari:2011}) definitions into the language of \e-values.
+Our definitions so far are essentially translations of Goeman and Solari's [\citeyear[Section~2]{Goeman/Solari:2011local}] definitions into the language of \e-values.
 We will explain the connection in detail in Appendix~\ref{app:GWGS}.
 As the procedure for \p-values was first proposed in \citet[Theorem 6.3]{Genovese/Wasserman:2004}, we refer to it as the \emph{GWGS procedure}.
+In Appendix~\ref{app:GWGS} we will also comment on the recent result by \citet{Goeman/etal:2021} about the GWGS procedure being the only admissible one for controlling true discoveries (under a property of validity based on \p-values).